gssi/emf_workflow_project/README.md

 ### Code generation
 <p align="justify">
 Template-based code generation (TBCG) is a code synthesis technique generating code from templates, which are high-level specifications mixing static parts and dynamic parts that will be filled with variables actualized from models~\cite{SYRIANI201843}.
-In the MDE ecosystems, some examples of languages and tools can be used as Acceleo\footnote{\url{https://www.eclipse.org/acceleo/}}, EGL, or XPand\footnote{\url{http://wiki.eclipse.org/Xpand}}.
+In the MDE ecosystems, some examples of languages and tools can be used as <a href="https://www.eclipse.org/acceleo/">Acceleo</a>, EGL, or <a href="http://wiki.eclipse.org/Xpand">AXPand</a>.
 To obtain the same result in an EMF environment, we use Epsilon's EGL transformation language.
 It makes use of EGX, which is an EGL template coordination language.
 </p>